 As most of the construction work will take place off-line, it is anticipated that traffic management will be predominantly limited to periods when the connections of the bypass to the existing A737 trunk road are being built.
 There will be occasional restrictions/closures which will be advertised locally by road signs.

 Road users are advised that the following traffic management will be in place but should note that the dates given are as accurate as possible but are subject to change at short notice:

-A 40mph speed limit and a no overtaking section will be in place on the A737 to ensure the safety of both road users and the construction team.
+- A 40mph speed limit and a no overtaking section will be in place to ensure the safety of both road users and the construction team.